FUNDING

 Yes.
 An instructor (or other program staff) is necessary for training; therefore, the salary is an eligible expense.
 The salary expense must also be allocable to the program and that must be documented (i.e., document the number of staff hours worked on the program and the number of hours worked outside the program – using timesheets as an example).

-We are encouraging partnerships with educational institutions and/or other entities involved in youth job training.
+We encourage partnerships with educational institutions and/or other entities involved in youth job training.

 Community Showcase Map